Simple subvector inference on sharp identified set in affine models: Introduction

-In this paper I propose uniformly valid CS for $\theta_1$ using a different approach.
-I propose regular lower and upper bounds that converge to the non-regular parameter of interest as sample size grows.
-Since the bounds are regular parameters themselves, the standard delta-method and bootstrap can be used to conduct one or two-sided inference on the bounds.
-In the regular case these bounds collapse and coincide with the original parameter of interest, which results in $\sqrt{n}$-consistent and asymptotically normal estimator.
-In the non-regular case, the bounds converge converge at a slower rate which results in a locally biased estimator.
+I also contribute to the growing literature on inference on non-differentiable functions and regularized estimators.
+Bounds on components of a parameter characterized by linear moment conditions considered in this paper are an example of a nondifferentiable (\emph{nonregular}) function of a parameter (the expectation of the data) that has an asymptotically normal estimator (the sample mean).
+Distributions of nondifferentiable functions of the normal estimator are hard to approximate using standard methods.
+(See Section~\ref{subsec:asymptoticDistribution} for a detailed discussion.)
+I propose differentiable lower and upper bounds that converge to the nondifferentiable function of interest as the sample size grows.
+Since the bounds are regular parameters themselves, the standard delta method and bootstrap can be used to conduct one-sided or two-sided inference on the bounds.
+In the regular case, these bounds collapse and coincide with the original parameter of interest, which results in a $\sqrt{n}$-consistent and asymptotically normal estimator.
+In the non-regular case, the bounds converge at a slower rate and result in a locally biased estimator, which is acceptable for valid one-sided inference.

-Inference for extrema of finitely many parameters known as intersection bounds problem (\cite{hall2010bootstrap} and \cite{chernozhukov2013intersection}) can be framed as a value of a linear program.
-The regularized support function estimator can also be used for uniform delta-method CS in this setting.
-The approach considered here is expected to have similar statistical properties to \cite{chernozhukov2013intersection} but has additional advantage of closed form standard errors and critical values, which correspond to the standard normal distribution.
+Another interesting statistical problem that appears in many applications is inference for extrema of finitely many means of random variables.
+It is known as \emph{ intersection-bounds problem } (\cite{hall2010bootstrap} and \cite{chernozhukov2013intersection}) and can be framed as a value of a linear program.
+The regularized support function estimator can also be used for uniform delta-method CSs in this setting (see Appendix Section~\ref{subsec:overidentification}).
+The approach considered here is expected to have statistical properties similar to \cite{chernozhukov2013intersection}, but has the advantage of closed-form standard errors and critical values, which correspond to the standard normal distribution.

-Finally, the regularization principle was recently considered in \cite{jansson2017some} who studied general conditions for consistency and asymptotic linear representation for regularized estimators.
-That work was concerned with estimation and point-wise inference, whereas I also study uniform asymptotic linear representation and inference in a special case of affine moment inequality models.

-\paragraph{Structure.} The paper is structured as follows.
-Section \ref{sec:Setup} describes the setup and the main result.
-Section \ref{sec:extensions} outlines the extension to the general subvector inference and show how one can deal with the violation of the main regularity assumptions on the moment conditions.
-Section \ref{sec:Discussion} compares the maintained assumptions and the computational properties of the proposed procedure with the existing alternatives.
-Section \ref{sec:Monte-Carlo} provides the results of the Monte Carlo experiments.
-Section \ref{sec:Conclusion} concludes.
+The paper is structured as follows.
+Section~\ref{sec:Setup} describes the setup, gives examples, and summarizes the available literature.
+Section~\ref{sec:results} provides the main results, applies them to uniform inference on projections, and discusses extensions (overidentified inequality models, joint CSs, characterization of argmin sets).
+Section~\ref{sec:Monte-Carlo} provides the results of the Monte Carlo experiments.
+Section~\ref{sec:Conclusion} concludes.